Meeds-io/meeds-docker/gce.md

     ```bash
     docker-compose -p demo stop
     ```
- - To stop Meeds with removing docker containers:
+ - To stop Meeds by removing docker containers:
     ```bash
     docker-compose -p demo down
     ```
- - To stop Meeds with removing docker containers and volumes:
+ - To stop Meeds by removing docker containers and volumes:
     ```bash
     docker-compose -p demo down -v
     ```
 You can start again meeds by following the previous step.

-You can checkout our Github [organisation](https://github.com/Meeds-io) and our [builders hub](https://builders.meeds.io).
+You can check out our Github [organization](https://github.com/Meeds-io) and our [builders hub](https://builders.meeds.io).

 That's all :)